Home>Blog>Does My Insurance Cover Out-of-State Teen Treatment?

-One of the first questions Colorado parents ask when they start considering out-of-state residential treatment for their teen is whether their insurance will cover it.
-The short answer, for most families with commercial insurance, is yes — but the full answer depends on your specific plan, your teen’s clinical needs, and how well the treatment program knows how to work with out-of-state coverage.
+One of the first questions parents ask when considering out-of-state residential treatment is whether their insurance will cover it.
+The short answer, for most families with commercial insurance, is yes — but the full answer depends on your specific plan, your teen’s clinical needs, and how well that treatment program works with out-of-state coverage.

-This guide walks through what Colorado families need to know about insurance coverage for out-of-state teen treatment: how commercial insurance handles it, what to ask your carrier, what to watch for, and what to do if things get complicated.
+This guide walks through what families need to know about insurance coverage for out-of-state teen treatment: how commercial insurance handles it, what’s typically covered, what to ask your carrier, and what to do if things get complicated.

 How Commercial Insurance Handles Out-of-State Treatment